 It’s not autumn in Boulder without some good old-fashioned pumpkin picking!
-Head out to these farms to breathe in the crisp, fall air, find the just-right pumpkin and take in the mountain views and fall foliage.
+Head out to these farms and breathe in the crisp, fall air, find the just-right pumpkin and take in the mountain views and fall foliage.
 Best to bring cash and a bottle of water and leave your pets at home.

 The easiest pumpkin patch to get to from central Boulder, Munson Farms is within the city limits yet has a sprawling, u-pick pumpkin patch with sweeping mountain views.
 Try your hand at the corn maze or just shop the farm stand, overflowing with Indian corn, gourds of every shape, and a rainbow of pumpkin varieties to choose from.
 Admission is free; pumpkins and produce are priced by the pound.

 It’s a straight shot on South Boulder Road to 7th Generation Farm in nearby Louisville, about a 25-minute drive.
 You’ll find rows of pre-picked pumpkins stacked among vintage farm trucks, or you can stroll out into the field to pick your own.
 A farm store is stocked with all kinds of produce and goodies.
 This year, the farm plans to have even more activities, so that guests can spread out to facilitate social distancing.
 The corn maze won't be available, but you can still climb a hay “mountain," paint a pumpkin, take a tractor hayride and visit with the farm animals.
 Check their site for the latest.
 Entrance to the pumpkin patch and hay bale maze is $5 per person but can go toward the purchase of a pumpkin.
 Children under 2 free.